 - students in full time school-based training,

 Upon completion of the Youth Guarantee Programme, it is the priority of the Hungarian Government to carry on this Programme.
 (For more information about the Youth Guarantee Programme, please see sub-chapter 3.2 Administration and governance.)

-A supplementary programme also assists the successful implementation of the traineeship programme: Traineeship programme – support services (EDIOP 5.2.5).
-This contributes to the wide dissemination and implementation of the traineeship programme not only through central coordination, but it also covers complex information and professional advisory activities for different target groups (trainees, mentors, economic organisations).
-The supplementary programme is implemented on the basis of the Vocational Training Centre under the coordination of the Győr Technical Vocational Training Centre.
+A supplementary programme also assists the successful implementation of the traineeship programme: Traineeship programme – support services (GINOP-5.2.5-16 Gyakornoki program – támogató szolgáltatások).
+This not only contributes to the wide dissemination and implementation of the traineeship programme through central coordination, but it also covers complex information and professional advisory activities for different target groups (trainees, mentors, economic organisations).
+The supplementary programme is implemented on the basis of the Vocational Training Centre under the coordination of the Győr Technical Vocational Training Centre (Győri Szakképzési Centrum).

 Introduction of student pre-contracts

-This new initiative supports the establishment of relations between students and business organisations before the actual beginning of vocational training, thus it might provide advantages in the process of admission.
-Signing student pre-contracts might also be a tool for well-founded career and profession selection.
-Before making decisions on admission business organisations are able to familiarize students with
+This new initiative supports the establishment of relations between students and business organisations before the actual beginning of dual training, thus it might provide advantages in the process of admission.
+Signing student pre-contracts (szakképzési előszerződés) is also a tool for well-founded career and profession selection.
+This makes the future more predictable both for the student and the employer.

 Training for professionals working with students at business organisations